OlegDzhuraev/ecs-based-rts/README.md

 **ECS Framework:** [LeoECS](https://github.com/Leopotam/ecs) by [Leopotam](mailto:leopotam@gmail.com)

 ## Future updates
-This project is made for fun, not for something serious, so I can't guarantee that I will update it oftently.
-But maybe I will :)
+This project is made for fun, not for something serious, so I can't guarantee that I will update it oftently. :)

 ## License
 MIT License.